thosgood/this-weeks-finds/markdown/201-250/week204.md

 different ways.

-The details of what was seen gave a lot of credence to the "hypernova" or "collapsar" model of γ-ray bursters, championed by Stan Woosley of
+The details of what was seen gave a lot of credence to the "hypernova" or "collapsar" model of \gamma-ray bursters, championed by Stan Woosley of
 U. C. Santa Cruz, among others.
-But much remains mysterious about γ-ray bursters.
-Nobody knows exactly how the energy from the jet gets turned into γ rays!
-And, the hypernova model only fits "long" γ-ray bursters, where the burst lasts about 2 seconds or more.
+But much remains mysterious about \gamma-ray bursters.
+Nobody knows exactly how the energy from the jet gets turned into \gamma rays!
+And, the hypernova model only fits "long" \gamma-ray bursters, where the burst lasts about 2 seconds or more.
 There are also "short" ones, which may work some other way.

-So, the hows and whys of γ ray bursts remain one of the most fascinating mysteries in physics.
+So, the hows and whys of \gamma ray bursts remain one of the most fascinating mysteries in physics.
 And since we can't actually peek inside a star, a lot of the attempts to study these things involve complicated mathematical models... very technical stuff, when you actually try to